Orwell Astronomical Society (Ipswich)

 During National Astronomy Week 1985, OASI opened Orwell Park Observatory to the public Wednesday 13 - Saturday 16 November for the once-in-a-lifetime opportunity to observe Halley's Comet.

 Skies were clear all through the day on Wednesday, boding well for the evening.
 Most members of OASI who were on duty on Wednesday evening had many years experience of open days and group visits and did not anticipate any difficulty in hosting the event.
 How wrong they turned out to be!
-Roy Gooding arrived at the Orwell Park School car park with Martin Cook and David Barnard at 7.30 pm, 30 minutes before the official opening time.
+Roy Gooding arrived at the Orwell Park School car park with Martin Cook and David Barnard at 7.30pm, 30 minutes before the official opening time.
 The parking area was already awash with lost people trying hard to find the entrance to the Observatory.
 The Observatory in fact was already operational so some visitors had found it without the use of the still-to-be-erected direction signs.
 Roy, Martin and David quickly proceeded to the Observatory club room, with the visitors bringing up the rear, to collect the signs and then erected them around the entrance to the school and the Observatory.
 At this time there were some fifty visitors either in the club room or the equatorial room.
 Visitors were arriving all the time and the Observatory was still some way from being completely ready to receive them.

 By 8.00pm cars were arriving at a rate of one every 10 seconds.
-Martin and Roy stationed themselves at the entrance to the School and began their strange initiation into the world of combined car park attendant/night sky guide.
+Martin and Roy stationed themselves at the entrance to the School and began a strange initiation into the world of combined car park attendant/night sky guide.
 They briefed visitors arriving at 8.00pm that there would be a half hour wait to see the comet through the 26 cm refractor; by 8.30pm this had increased to one hour and by 9.00pm it reached at least one and a half hours.

 The number of visitors stretched our resources to the limit.
-The school's photocopier was constantly printing additional copies of our handouts to replace our grossly under-estimated original quantities.
+The school's photocopier was constantly printing additional copies of our handouts to replace the grossly under-estimated original quantity.
 The number of visitors queuing to observe the comet through the 26 cm refractor broke all previous records.
 At one point the queue extended from the club room all the way down the stairs to the classroom in the entrance passage.
 Some people patiently waited for over two hours before glimpsing the comet through the telescope.
 Fortunately many members of OASI were on duty to help manage the large number of visitors.

 On Thursday evening the weather was cloudy with drizzle.
 However, about 150 people turned up for a look at the Observatory, the 26 cm refractor and a slide show.